meilisearch/documentation/reference/features/search_parameters.md

 - `facetsDistribution`: The number of remaining candidates for each specified facet
 - `exhaustiveFacetsCount`: A `true` or `false` value indicating whether the count is exact (`true`) or approximate (`false`)

 `exhaustiveFacetsCount` is `false` when the search matches contain too many different values for the given `facetName`s.
-In this case, MeiliSearch stops the distribution count to prevent slowing down the request.
+In this case, Meilisearch stops the distribution count to prevent slowing down the request.

 ::: warning
 `exhaustiveFacetsCount` is not currently implemented and will always return `false`.